 \end{corollary*}

-\begin{remark*} There is a long standing open problem: Is bounded cohomology of non-abelian free group non-trivial beyond the dimension $3$?
-Note that if the answer to the above problem is positive, then Theorem \ref{t:surjects.on.F} implies that the corresponding bounded cohomology of $\OP{Homeo}_0(M,\mu)$ or $\OP{Diff}_0(M,\OP{vol})$ or $\OP{Symp}_0(M,\omega)$ is non-trivial in many cases, and in particular when $M$ is a closed hyperbolic surface. \end{remark*}

-We would like to add that version of Theorem \ref{t:surjects.on.F} and Theorem~\ref{t:hyp.embed} for bounded cohomology hold in a more general setting, see Remark \ref{r:general}.
+Unfortunately we are not able to obtain a similar result for $n>3$, since nothing is known about the dimension of $\rEH^n_{b}(\OP{F}_2)$.
+We also would like to mention that versions of Theorem \ref{t:surjects.on.F} and Theorem~\ref{t:hyp.embed} hold in a~more general setting, see Remark \ref{r:general}.

-The non-trivial classes we construct in $\rEH_b^3(\C T_M)$ come from non-trivial classes in $\rEH_b^3(\OP{F}_2)$.
-There is a nice family of elements in $\rEH_b^3(\OP{F}_2)$, whose representing cocycles are defined geometrically in terms of volumes of geodesic simplices in the hyperbolic $3$-space $\B H^3$.
-The elements of $\rEH_b^3(\C T_M)$ that are constructed out of such classes in Theorem~\ref{t:surjects.on.F} retain similar geometrical description, see Remark \ref{r:int.volume}.
+We construct non-trivial classes in $\rEH_b^3(\C T_M)$ out from non-trivial classes in $\rEH_b^3(\OP{F}_2)$.
+There is a nice family of elements in $\rEH_b^3(\OP{F}_2)$, that are represented by cocycles which are defined in terms of volumes of geodesic simplices in the hyperbolic $3$-space $\B H^3$.
+The elements of $\rEH_b^3(\C T_M)$, which are constructed from such classes in Theorem~\ref{t:surjects.on.F}, have similar geometrical description, see Remark \ref{r:int.volume}.

-We finish the introduction by noting, that elements of $\OP{H}_b^n(\C T_M)$ can be interpreted as bounded characteristic classes of foliated $M$-bundles with holonomy in $\C T_M$.
-Such classes were studied in the case of ordinary cohomology for groups $\OP{Diff}(M,\OP{vol})$ and $\OP{Symp}(M,\omega)$, see ,e.g., \cite{kot.mor.vol, kot.mor.sympl, kontsevich, sam.stability, rez97, rez99} and references therein.
-We want to stress out, that the classes constructed in the present paper are of entirely different nature.
+We would like to mention that elements of $\OP{H}_b^n(\C T_M)$ can be interpreted as bounded characteristic classes of foliated $M$-bundles with holonomy in $\C T_M$.
+Such classes were studied in the case of ordinary cohomology for groups $\OP{Diff}(M,\OP{vol})$ and $\OP{Symp}(M,\omega)$, see e.g., \cite{kontsevich, kot.mor.sympl, kot.mor.vol, sam.stability, rez99, rez97}.
+The classes constructed in this paper are of entirely different nature.

 \textbf{Acknowledgments}.
 Both authors were supported by SFB 1085 ``Higher Invariants'' funded by Deutsche Forschungsgemeinschaft.
-The second author was supported by grant Sonatina 2018/28/C/ST1/00542 founded by Narodowe Centrum Nauki.
+The second author was supported by grant Sonatina 2018/28/C/ST1/00542 funded by Narodowe Centrum Nauki.